What Is Computer Software Assurance (CSA) - The FDA's New Approach To CSV

 “The principal objective of software testing is to give confidence in the software.”

-The FDA’s New Approach to CSV
+The FDA’s New Approach To CSV

 After receiving input from the Food and Drug Administration (FDA) and industry stakeholders, the Center for Devices and Radiological Health (CDRH) began the case to ensure quality.
 The aim of the initiative was to identify the best manufacturing processes and help medical device manufacturers improve their manufacturing quality levels by changing from being conformity-oriented toward what matters most to the quality of the product.
 Through a successful